Joe Biden on the issues, in under 500 words

 Stance on key issues:

-- College Tuition: "Community college should be ... free," Biden said at the Electrical Workers Conference.
-In 2015, he claimed to support free tuition at state universities.
+- College tuition: "Community college should be ... free," Biden said at the Electrical Workers Conference this year.

 - Health care: Favors expanding Obamacare with a public insurance option to compete alongside private insurance and available for everyone.